-Registration ensures you receive all necessary MHLR Write-On materials via email in order to write-on to Volume 51 of Mitchell Hamline’s Law Review.
-You can withdraw at any time without notice, but registering ensures you will receive the proper materials and information to hopefully become a new Law Review Associate!
+By registering, you will receive all necessary materials for the MHLR Write-On via email, giving you the opportunity to join Volume 52 of Mitchell Hamline Law Review.
+While you may withdraw at any time, registering ensures that you receive the essential information and materials to participate and potentially become a Law Review Associate.

 Bluebook Citation Quiz